-Staff/home providers should maintain current practices for the use of PPE with respect to the hazards normally encountered in their work, with the exception of wearing a medical mask (surgical/procedural mask) when unable to consistently and reliably maintain 2 metres/6 feet of physical distance from children and other staff.
+Staff/home providers should maintain current practices for the use of PPE with respect to the hazards normally encountered in their work with the exception of wearing a medical-grade mask.

 There is no role for the use of N95 respirators in this setting.
 Glove use is only required as per your regular practices and current policies.

 To don (put on) the mask safely, perform hand hygiene by handwashing with soap and water or use an alcohol-based hand sanitizer.
 Place the mask on your face carefully so it covers your mouth and nose, handling it with the strings/elastic ear loops as much as possible, and mold the nose bridge to ensure it does not move while on.
 Avoid touching the mask once you have put it on.
 If you need to adjust it, clean your hands before and after adjusting the mask.
 Never pull the mask down below your nose or mouth and chin.
-Never dangle the mask from one ear or both ears.
+Never dangle the mask from one ear.